swu3025/ECE45Project/README.md

 # Contributors:
 **Samuel Wu**: I created and designed the GUI and adjusted all of the functions to run on the GUI.
 I authored “VolumeSliderValueChanged.m”, “SpeedSliderValueChanged.m”, “PitchSliderValueChanged.m”, “MixAudioButtonPushed.m”, “ReverttoOriginalWaveButtonPushed.m”, “ChooseAudioDropDownValueChanged.m”, “SelectAudiotoMixDropDownValueChanged.m”, and “startupFcn.m”.

 **Gordon Ling**: I authored “AddEchoButtonPushed.m” and “RemoveEchoButtonPushed.m”.
+I also tested the functionality of all the functions and ensured correct implementation of libraries.
+I also tested the functionality of the GUI.

 **William Zhang**: I authored “sinewave.m”, “cosinewave.m”, and “squarewave.m.”
 I also tested the functionality of each of these functions and edited the code to better suit the GUI.